thenewdarling/CurseOfStrahd/Session Recaps/2021-08-26 Session 9 - Begin Day 9.md

 The session opens with the party stealthing to the Baron's manor.
 Jeremiah uses his ability to move through the city at speed while making Arlo and Henrick invisible.

-We are trailed on the way by someone who we suspect works for the Watchers, and split up -- Arlo and Henrick invisibly going to the manor to wait for us.
+We are trailed on the way by someone who we suspect works for the [[Watchers]], and split up -- Arlo and Henrick invisibly going to the manor to wait for us.
 Varian and Magda regroup after shaking off the person, while Jeremiah ends up going all the way to Blinksy's.

 Jeremiah discovers Blinksy has been broken into the previous night, by someone who left all his priceless toys but instead elected to steal his supply of silver paint.
 Blinksy was out drinking last night (not a usual thing for him to do) and he didn't notice the door had been broken in when he arrived back.
 Jeremiah also discovers Blinksy was brought here as a child, and that his parents died shortly after that.
 He notes that Danton's monkey is still in the shop.